frankhale/CouplesJournal/README.md

 ## Status

-Just getting off the ground...
+Just getting off the ground!
+No UI has been created yet.
+I'm working on the DB entities and API.
+Will transition to UI very soon.

 ## Author(s)